Updated December 1, 2022

 3. Always Keep a Fire Extinguisher Nearby

-A home fire extinguisher is one of those tools that you will hopefully never need to use, but you’ll be glad to have one if you ever do need to use it!
-If you use a fireplace, wood burning stove, or pellet stove it is imperative that you keep a fire extinguisher on-hand in case of emergencies.
+A home fire extinguisher is one of those tools that you will hopefully never need to use.
+You’ll be glad to have one if you ever do need to use it!
+If you use a fireplace, wood-burning stove, or pellet stove it is absolutely necessary that you keep a fire extinguisher on hand in case of emergencies.
 Most extinguishers have instructions printed on the side of the can, as well as a tentative expiration date.
 In general, extinguishers are good from 5 to 15 years.
-If you don’t know how old your extinguisher is, it might be worthwhile to invest in a new one.
+If you don’t know how old your extinguisher is, it might be time to invest in a new one.